 The company carries certain classes of property, plant and equipment at fair value, with changes in fair value being recognised in other comprehensive income.
-The company's land was last valued as at 31 December 2019 by CB Richard Ellis (CBRE), an accredited independent valuer.
-In the directors assessment, the value of the land was not significantly different as at year end 31 March 2020.
-The company's buildings, and plant and machinery were last revalued on 30 June 2016 by Axis Real Estate Limited, an accredited independent valuer, The next valuation was due on 30 June 2020 and has not been performed due to COVID 19 disruption; management plan to complete the exercise before the end of the 2021 financial year .
+The company's land was last valued as at 31 December 2020 by CB Richard Ellis (CBRE), an accredited independent valuer.
+In the director's assessment, the value of the land was not significantly different as at year end 31 March 2021.
+The company's buildings, and plant and machinery were last revalued on 31 March 2021 by Africa and Beyond valuers limited, an accredited independent valuer.
 The fair values of these property, plant and equipment were determined by using market comparable method or the depreciated replacement cost where market comparable method was not appropriate.